 This course is an introduction to the history of mathematics.

 The course now has a two-fold purpose:

-- (i) Expose the students to the good mathematics of yesteryear (while placing the evolution of mathematics in a historical setting). - (ii) This course fulfills the spirit of the Third-Level Writing Course for math majors.
+(i) Expose the students to the good mathematics of yesteryear (while placing the evolution of mathematics in a historical setting).

+(ii) This course fulfills the spirit of the Third-Level Writing Course for math majors.
 Oral presentations, short essays, and a long final paper may be required.

-Math Through The Ages, Expanded, by Berlinghoff/Gouvea, Oxton House & MAA, ISBN 0883857367.
+The text will be chosen by the instructor.
+One often used text is Math Through The Ages, Expanded, by Berlinghoff/Gouvea, Oxton House & MAA, ISBN 0883857367.

-The topics will vary based on the instructors.
+The topics will be chosen by the instructors.